nwoodr94/python-projects/README.md

 # python-projects

-This repository showcases programmatic knowledge of the fundamental machine learning techniques, regression and classification.
+This repository showcases my command of the Python language.

 ### Fundamental Algorithms
 These algorithms are the building blocks of machine learning optimization routines.